jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 # What vs How
 Though I chide academia for not explaining abstraction, the word ___abstract___ has appeared in 50% of my previous blog posts, and I haven’t defined it either.

-I dedicated the [Getting the Right Abstraction is Hard]( https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) blog entry to abstraction over a year ago, and I assumed my readers knew what I meant.
+I devoted the [Getting the Right Abstraction is Hard]( https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) blog entry to abstraction over a year ago, and I assumed my readers knew what I meant.

 I suspect that definitions for _abstraction_ vary.
 I included a few [Abstraction](https://jhumelsine.github.io/2023/12/15/bumper-sticker-computer-science-software-engineering.html#abstraction) quotes in [Bumper Sticker Computer Science and Software Engineering]( https://jhumelsine.github.io/2023/12/15/bumper-sticker-computer-science-software-engineering.html).